OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 }
 ~~~

-###### Detection Techniques
+###### Programmatic Detection

 **File checks**

-Checking for the existance of files typically found on rooted devices is a very common method.
-This includes app packages of common rooting tools such as Superuser:
+Perhaps the most widely used method is checking for files typically found on rooted devices, such as app packages of common rooting tools and associated files:

 ~~~
 /system/app/Superuser.apk
+/system/xbin/daemonsu
+/system/etc/init.d/99SuperSUDaemon
+/dev/com.koushikdutta.superuser.daemon/
 ~~~

-One could also attempt to detect binaries that are usually installed once a device is rooted.
-Examples include checking for the *su* binary at different locations.
-Su is usually found in the following locations:
+Binaries that are usually installed once a device is rooted.
+Examples include checking for the *su* binary at different locations:

 ~~~
 /sbin/su